 - Use mild body wash or soap to avoid excessive chemical exposure and drying out of your skin.

-- After a bath or shower, use a clean towel to smoothly and gradually dry your skin, or wipe water off quickly with your hands.
+- After a bath or shower, use a clean towel to smoothly and gradually dry your skin, or wipe the water off quickly with your hands.
 Use moisturizer quickly while your skin is still moist.

 Your doctor may prescribe you a corticosteroid or a topical calcineurin inhibitor (known as a TCI) to help relieve eczema rashes and their symptoms, such as itching and redness.
 Some home treatments, such as coconut oil, can also help relieve eczema symptoms and prevent further outbreaks by moisturizing your skin.